-Earlier today Mrs Widdershins, the Widdershins cat and I, were hanging out in our back yard in the sunshine, and watching the antics of the bluejays and robins.
-The warmer weather had prompted a nest of carpenter ants (Mrs Widdershins thinks) to swarm.
+Earlier today Mrs Widds, the Widder cat, and I, were hanging out in our back yard in the sunshine, and watching the antics of the bluejays and robins.
+The warmer weather had prompted a nest of carpenter ants (Mrs Widds thinks) to swarm.
 They’d hatched a bunch of flying queens who were going about their business of flying and being queens.
 The birds were having a field day.
 All that protein on the wing.

 All in all an aerial ballet that was a joy to behold.
 Although, I’m guessing the ant queens weren’t too pleased about being the main course.